Jiang Ziya: In literature

 In the popular Ming-era novel Investiture of the Gods, Jiang Ziya is represented as a disciple of the Kunlun sect practicing Chan Taoism.
 Aside from fortune-telling, he is able to perform supernatural feats such as mounting clouds, using his internal energy to breathe out a divine fire from his mouth, releasing thunder and lightning at will, creating illusions to conceal the presence of an entire army, and through the use of ritual and incantation, of summoning wind storms to carry away hundreds of refugees, of bringing about snow in order to freeze the Shang army encamped in a mountain valley, and of conjuring a barrier made of the water of the North Sea in order to protect the Zhou capital.

 He is ruthless with his enemies, usually executing captive generals from the Shang side, but is loyal to the Zhou cause.
 When outmatched by another wielder of supernatural powers, Zhao Gongming, he employs underhanded means on the advice of another thaumaturge named Lu Ya, employing a voodoo-like ritual involving building a straw effigy of his rival which is later shot at with arrows, leading to Zhao's death.

+In the novel, Jiang Ziya has a wife, Lady Ma.
+He marries her during his years of poverty, but she later divorces him when he leaves Chaoge for Xiqi.
+After Jiang Ziya becomes successful, Ma Shi regrets her decision and dies by suicide.
+She is later listed among the deities as the Broom Star (扫帚星).